nthanhthao01/Amazon-Project/README.md

 - **Sales:**  Identifying trends in order volume, item quantity, category-size preferences, daily purchasing behavior, and state-level demand.
 - **Supply Chain:** Evaluating package status, fulfillment methods, shipping efficiency, and regional differences in delivery performance.

+The original dataset used for this analysis can be found here [link]

 The SQL queries used to inspect and clean the data for this analysis can be found here [link].

 An interactive Tableau dashboard used to report and explore sales trends can be found here [link].